Interested in Becoming a Part of the Missionary Church?

 Commitment to becoming a global-minded church

 Actively pursuing a vision that includes spreading the gospel throughout the whole world is a distinctive of the Missionary Church.
-Over 100 missionaries serve in more than 20 countries.
+Over 100 missionaries serve in more than 20 countries and our missionaries serve in over 120 countries.

 The world also includes across the street, around the state and throughout the U.S. More than 200 churches have been planted since 1990.
 Multiplication will increase as local churches catch the vision to become parent churches.